 In second grade, all students are again screened based on MAP test scores.
 Student who acquire at least the minimum cut-off score will receive a permission form for full testing.
 Once testing is completed, parents will receive a placement determination letter.

 You may refer your child at any time.
 However, testing only occurs once a year – in the spring.
 The official referral timeline is located on the Troy ISD Gifted and Talented Website.
-Students referred after the April deadline wil be added to the list of referrals for the next school year.
+Students referred after the deadline will be added to the list of referrals for the next school year.

 Placement determination letters are mailed each year in May.

-If you are unhappy with the committee’s decision, you may file an appeal through the office of the Gifted and Coordinator, Samantha Preece (email@example.com).
+If you are unhappy with the committee’s decision, you may file an appeal through the office of the Gifted and Talented Coordinator, Samantha Preece (firstname.lastname@example.org).
 All appeals will be addressed according to Troy ISD Board policy.

 If your child needs a furlough or exit for any reason, contact the office of the Gifted and Talented Coordinator, Samantha Preece (email@example.com).